trulyronak/ucbot/README.md

+> Update, the bot is no longer running due to some weird Google Cloud Bugs.
+Will fix eventually

 # PSA to other students from the UCSD community

 Recently a meme was shared to our subeddit outlining a dismissive and disrespectful act that, often, many non-Berkeley students are guilty of.